-Winter weddings offer extra special opportunities that the busy summer season doesn’t: snowy romantic backdrops, a valid reason to serve mulled wine, residual holiday cheer, and probably a really good deal on your venue (yeah, we gotchu).
-But the chillier temps also bring a unique moment to take more liberties, sartorially speaking, because it’s layering season—or what we like to think of as the the Most Wonderful Time of the Year (to put together an outfit).
+Winter weddings offer extra special opportunities that the busy summer season doesn’t: snowy romantic backdrops, a valid reason to serve mulled wine, residual holiday cheer, and probably a really good deal on your venue (yeah, we got you).
+But the chillier temperatures also bring a unique moment to take more liberties, sartorially speaking, because it’s layering season—or what we like to think of as the Most Wonderful Time of the Year (to put together an outfit).

-“Layer to add a twist to your look and maybe leave the back detail, sleeves, or something else as a surprise,” says Parisian bridal designer Rime Arodaky, who essentially based her extremely chic “French girl gone rebel” fall 2018 collection on layering.
+“Layer to add a twist to your look and maybe leave the back detail, sleeves, or something else as a surprise,” says Parisian bridal designer Rime Arodaky, who essentially based her extremely chic “French girl gone rebel” Fall 2018 collection on layering.
 “You get two looks in one this way.”
-And we love versatility.
+And we love the versatility.

-Speaking of, mixing textures is also an engaging element in the wedding layering formula.
+Speaking of mixing textures — it is also an engaging element in the wedding-layering formula.
 Arodaky has some personal favorite (and animal-friendly) combinations.
 “Fake leather and lace pair perfectly, as it's a mix of strong and very delicate,” she says.
 “Sequins and silk chiffon is a combo of sheer and shiny.
 And embroidered, patterned tulle on sleek crepe delicately reveals the minimalism of the crepe.
 It’s all about bringing opposites together.”

 Of course, mixing in non-white hues can also be part of the fun.
 For a more traditional look, Arodaky suggests metallics.
 “I love the Lurex shiny effect like gold, silver, and rose-gold mixed with white because it enhances the silhouette,” she says.
 “I also love a black bow or black detail on white; it's so modern.”
 If you’re more adventurous, feel free to bring in color.
 For instance, a pastel-hued moto or bomber jacket would add a fresh and playful touch to your wedding white—and, bonus, you could wear it again.